quillforms/quillforms/readme.txt

 = Features in Pro version =
 - File upload block
 - Phone block
-- Entries saving and management
+- Drop off rate analysis
 - Jump logic to jump between questions based on a set of conditions
 - Calculator for quizzes and cost estimations
 - Hidden fields and custom URL parameters